UniversalDependencies/docs/_ha/feat/Deixis.md

 - _zâːta tàhiyàː wurim bìki, <b>can</b> gidan dangìntà //_ "she was going to a party, <b>over there</b>, at her relative's house.
 (Western Hausa)

 <b>Reference</b>: Jaggar, Philip J. & Malami Buba.
 1996.
 The Space and Time Adverbials nan/can in Hausa: Cracking the Deictic Code.
 In Petr Zima (ed.), _Proceedings of the Workshop on Space in Languages_, Prague 1995, 82–124.
-Prague: Center for Theoretical Study.

 <!-- Interlanguage links updated St 12. listopadu 2025, 09:20:55 CET -->